 An essay describing work experience and career goals and;

-For all programs, students must possess a bachelor's degree from an accredited college or university.
+Students must possess a bachelor's degree from an accredited college or university.
 Applicants with international transcripts or non-citizen status should consult with an Admissions Representative for additional requirements.

 The MS in HIM Program prepares and challenges students to: